apache/druid/docs/design/auth-model.md

 |`GET/POST /druid-ext/basic-security/authorization`|coordinator|

-`STATUS` resource name covers following the end points and are relevant to check status of various processes and can be used by cluster managers and systems checking status of different drudi processes.
+`STATUS` resource name covers following the end points and are relevant to check status of various processes and can be used by cluster managers and systems checking status of different druid processes.

 |Endpoint|Process Type|
 |--------|---------|